BPresseisen/Word_Guess_Game/README.md

 # Word_Guess_Game aka Hip Hop Hangman

 This is Hip Hop Hangman.
+The developer reserves the right to expect that users are familiar with traditional Hangman.
+However, it is always best to be prepared and account for any/all use cases.
+Hence, the "ABOUT THE DESIGN" delves into the particulars of how to play if needed.

-Words are selected at random from the full titles of my favorite songs.
+In short, words are selected at random from the full titles of my favorite hip hop songs.
-Guess a letter to begin but be mindful of how many guess attempts you have remaining!
+Guess a letter to begin spelling the word but be mindful of how many guess attempts remain!

 Future development plans include the following mods: